 It was night two of our quest.
 After night one we were left crestfallen, as our primary goal of this trip to Iceland was to catch the Northern lights.
-We had waited outside in the cold for 4 hours and were unable to clearly see the lights.
-The first tour guide was kind of a douchebag adding to our dismay by stating fervently that we could not give him a poor review as nature was something one couldn’t count on.
+We had waited outside in the cold for 4 hours and were unable to clearly see any hint of the aurora borealis.
+The first tour guide was a douchebag adding to our dismay by stating fervently that we could not give him a poor review as nature was something one couldn’t count on.

 Not to be deterred, I immediately messaged my Iceland pro back home, Cindy N. and got a few more tour companies that she could vouch for.

 Night two, we stood on an extremely cold hill looking down at Reykjavík, Iceland.
 A crescent moon in the distance with Jupiter shining brightly next to it, we began to see light streaks in the sky and started to get giddy.
 But then clouds moved to cover Orion’s Belt, soon taking over the entire sky where we stood and it began to rain.